MunakalaRamalakshmi/Amazon-SignInPage-Automation/README.md

-# Amazon-SignInPage-Automation
+# Amazon-SignInPage-Automation<br/>
-Amazon signin page is automated and the captcha is not automated Registration or user login page is automated
+Amazon signin page is automated and the captcha is not automated<br/>
+Registration or user login page is automated